smartnic/sigcomm21_artifact/README.md

 ```

 For this command, K2 takes the same program `benchmark.bpf` as an input to optimize window [4,5]
-and stores output program in `benchmark_win2.bpf.out`
+and stores the output program in `benchmark_win2.bpf.out`

 #### Result for reference